 In practice, when compiling a population estimate, a number of data sources have to be used, each with its own definition of usual residence.
-These differences in definition are becoming increasingly important, and are the subject of constant research within the NRS and the Office for National Statistics (ONS).
+These differences in definition are becoming increasingly important, and are the subject of constant research within by NRS and the Office for National Statistics (ONS).

-2021 Census
+2022 Census

-On 27 March 2014 the NRS announced that it intends to focus on planning for a census in 2021, which will be primarily online, while offering alternative modes of completion where necessary.
+On 27 March 2014, NRS announced that it intends to focus on planning for the next census which would be primarily online, while offering alternative modes of completion where necessary.
 It also aims to make best use of technology and administrative data in its design, building on the online approach used successfully in the 2011 Census.
-This follows on from the aims of the

-Beyond 2011 programme, which closed following the recommendation.
-More details are available from the 2021 Census section of the NRS website.
+This follows on from the aims of the Beyond 2011 programme, which closed following the recommendation.
+Due to the impact of the COVID-19 pandemic, Scotland's census was moved to 2022.
+More details are available from the Scotland's Census website.